r-lib/lifecycle/tests/testthat/_snaps/deprecate.md

       needs_warning(1)
     Condition
       Error:
-      ! `id` must be a single string, not a number.
+      ! `id` must be a single string, not the number 1.